 During the past couple days it has been a whirlwind.
-Our Sophie Ling is completely exhausted and no doubt this has been a traumatic experience for everyone.
+Our activists are completely exhausted and no doubt this has been a traumatic experience for everyone.

 From negotiating with police to release the cats to being stonewalled into discussing politics with the Ministry of Agriculture – we finally were able to obtain results.